uthcode/learntosolveit/source/python.rst

     Factory method design pattern is used quite often in Python.
 It is a creational pattern, dealing with creation of objects (products) without specifying the exact class.
-The creational patterns abstract the concept of instantiating objects and It handles this case by defining a separate method for creation objects.
+The creational patterns abstract the concept of instantiating objects and it handles this case by defining a separate method for creation objects.
 The subclasses of that method or object can override to specify the derived type of the product that will be created.
     Factory method is used to refer to any method whose main purpose is to